 The test report contains the test cases to be exercised by the evaluators; these can either be developer test cases or evaluator-developed test cases.
-These test cases address each of the "test" elements in the assurance activities in the PP, as well as any potential vulnerabilities to be tested as outlined in the AVA\VAN.1 assurance activity.
+These test cases address each of the "test" elements in the assurance activities in the PP, as well as any potential vulnerabilities to be tested as outlined in the AVA_VAN.1 assurance activity.

 Each test case consists of a test objective, test configuration, test instructions, test steps, and test results.
 The test objective contains an abstract description of the test; this is generally the "test" assurance activity from the PP. It may be the case that elaboration of the objective is warranted after performing operations on the component, or due to the particular implementation of the component in the TOE.
 In these cases, a more relevant test objective may be crafted and included in the test report.
 The test configuration consists of any test setup that must be accomplished prior to the test in order for the test to successfully run.
 The test instructions contain information pertaining to running the test.
 For automated tests, this consists of the "run this test" instruction and any information pertaining to the output.
 For manual tests, the test instructions are usually identical to the test steps.
 The test steps contain the specific steps to be followed in performing the tests.
-For automated tests, this consists of the could be code, scripted command line instructions, test harness language programs, etc. For manual tests, this consists of the steps that the tester must perform in order to accomplish the test (e.g., command line commands; instructions on setting radio buttons, checkboxes, and filling in parameters on GUI-based interfaces).
+For automated tests, this consists of the contents of the test script; this could be code, scripted command line instructions, test harness language programs, etc. For manual tests, this consists of the steps that the tester must perform in order to accomplish the test (e.g., command line commands; instructions on setting radio buttons, checkboxes, and filling in parameters on GUI-based interfaces).
 The test results consist of the expected results from running the test.
 These results are the effect that the test has on the TOE, as well as how this result is checked.
 For automated tests this is often located within the test steps themselves, with the visible result to the user being "test passed".
 In other cases (most often manual tests), some observation is made while performing the test steps.

 The test report details the activities that took place when the test procedures were executed, and includes the actual results of the tests.
 This shall be a cumulative account, so if there was a test run that resulted in a failure; a fix installed; and then a successful re-run of the test, the report would show a "fail" and "pass" result (and the supporting details), and not just the "pass" result.
+Additionally, any setup or configuration steps needed to ensure the test operates as planned must be included in the detailed test report.

-It is intended that the information regarding testing in the NER provide a clear picture of the TOE configuration used for testing and a reasonable reproduction of test instructions and results of individual tests.
-The level of detail of the test steps should be such that 1) it is clear that the instructions in the AGD guidance were sufficient for configuring the TOE for the test and 2) an independent (of the CCTL performing the testing) 3rd party has sufficient information to reproduce the tests as they were performed by the evaluators.
+It is intended that the information regarding testing in the AAR provide a clear picture of the TOE configuration used for testing and a reasonable reproduction of test instructions and results of individual tests.
+The level of detail of the test steps should be such that 1) it is clear that the instructions in the AGD guidance were sufficient for configuring the TOE for the test and 2) an independent (of the CCTL performing the testing) 3rd party has sufficient information to reproduce the tests as they were performed by the evaluators, including setup of the test configuration in terms of both the hardware and software used in the test.